Information on the renewal procedure.

 This page sets out the procedure that IPEd uses to renew AEs’ accreditation.

-Notifying AEs that their accreditation renewal is due
+Notifying you that your accreditation renewal is due

-When the renewal period opens for a cohort of AEs, the AB will send the AEs an email with a link to pay the renewal application fee, after which they will receive a link to the online application form.
+When the renewal period opens for your cohort of AEs, the AB will send you an email with a link to pay the renewal application fee, after which you will receive a link to the online application form.
+The renewal period runs from 1 May to 31 July each year.

-To apply to renew their accreditation, AEs must pay an application fee and complete the online application form before the closing date.
-AEs usually have three months to renew before the closing date.
+To apply to renew your accreditation, you must pay an application fee and complete the online application form during the renewal period of three months from 1 May to 31 July.

 Application fee

-Each time they apply to renew their accreditation, AEs must pay a renewal fee.
+Each time you apply to renew your accreditation, you must pay a renewal fee.
 The current fee is A$220 including GST.
 (Note: GST is not payable if you live outside Australia.)

 Late applications

 IPEd does not accept late applications.
-If extenuating circumstances apply, an AE may ask the AB chair’s permission to make a late application, but their request must be made before the closing date.
+If extenuating circumstances apply, you may ask the AB chair’s permission to make a late application, but your request must be made before the closing date.
 Such permission may be granted at the discretion of the AB.

 Assessing accreditation applications

-Each application is assessed by an approved assessor who is either a Distinguished Editor (DE) or an AE who is not applying for renewal in the same year.
+Each application is assessed by an approved assessor who is either a Distinguished Editor (DE) or an AE.

-The assessor may contact the AE for further information, and may ask for evidence of an AE’s claim if the claim cannot be independently verified.
-For details of suitable evidence, see Renewal Requirements.
+The assessor may contact you for further information, and may ask for evidence of a claim if the claim cannot be independently verified.
+For details of suitable evidence, see Renewal requirements.

-AEs can expect to be notified of their assessment result within two months of the application closing date.
+You can expect to be notified of your assessment result within two months of the application closing date.
 Some assessments may take longer if assessors have requested further information.

 Successful applicants

-AEs whose renewal applications are approved will receive a new certificate of accreditation and may continue to describe themselves as IPEd Accredited Editors.
+If your renewal application is approved, you will receive a new certificate of accreditation and may continue to describe yourself as an IPEd Accredited Editor.

 Unsuccessful applicants

-AEs whose renewal applications are not approved have three courses of action open to them:
+If your renewal application is not approved, you have three courses of action open to you:

-- apply again in the next calendar year – this will usually give candidates at least one year to undertake enough activities for a better application
+• apply again in the next calendar year – this will give you a year to undertake enough activities for a better application

 Appeals procedure